Alto Flugelhorn

 Now, the more important question.
 Should you buy one?

 The first thing you should know is that you can get them dirt cheap.
-They were used in high school and college marching bands for years, and Conn didn’t actually didn’t stop making the 16E until 1979, so there are a LOT still floating around.
+They were used in high school and college marching bands for years, and Conn didn’t actually didn’t stop making the 16E until 1979, so there are a lot of them still floating around.
 As they are completely obsolete, when they get found they are put on eBay and bought for a pittance.
 The only issue is that you can also get similarly-abused ex-school marching mellophones, including the best-of-the-breed Yamahas, for dirt cheap on eBay.
-And as much as I love my 16E, my eBay-special Yamaha YMP-201M marching mellophone is a drastically better instrument in every possible way.
+And as much as I love my 16E, my cheap eBay find King 1120, Yamaha YMP-201M, and Yamaha YMP-204M were/are much better instruments.

 All that said, I do think neglected 16Es and other mellophoniums (except for the Reynolds, which is apparently even worse than the 16E) deserve to be played and loved, or at the very least turned into cool lamps, rather than left to rot or get scrapped.
 If you want an unusual brass instrument for your collection, need a dirt cheap alto brass instrument and find a suitably-priced mellophonium, or just think mellophoniums are cool, I would encourage you to head to eBay and pick one up.
 It’s also an excellent choice for someone interested in multitracking, as it records well and adds a unique sound to any instrumentation.
 (It also accepts trombone mutes!)
 If, however, you want a gig-ready dirt cheap alto brass instrument, wait for a good deal on a Yamaha or King marching mellophone.